Get Ready for Your Trip!

 Check out the section of river you will be rafting – complete with put-in’s, takeouts, rapids and other interesting features.

-Cancellation Policy: If your group or any person in your group cancels their trip 10 or more days before departure, you will receive a full refund on your trip cost less $50 per person/per trip on multi-day trips.
-If your group or any person in your group cancels within 10 days prior to departure, for any reason, there will be no refund issued.
+- Cancellation Policy: If your group or any person in your group cancels their trip up to 10 days prior to departure date and time, you will receive a full refund.
+No cancellation fees.
+If you cancel within 10 days prior to departure date and time, for any reason, you will not receive a refund.

 Each person rafting will be required to sign a liability release form prior to trip departure.
 Upon confirmation of your trip, you will receive a link to fill out your liability waiver online.
 Each youth under the age of 18 years old will need a parent or guardian to co-sign their liability.
 If you are not able to access the online liability waiver, you can print and complete a paper copy.
 Paper copies can be downloaded here.